-With the cost of tuition on the rise in the U.S., more students are turning to scholarships to fund their education.
+With the cost of tuition on the rise in the United States, most students look for scholarships to fund their education.
 But finding scholarships for international students can be time-consuming.

 While the scholarship application process can be tedious and competitive, there are several ways to increase your chances of getting a scholarship as an international student.

-Here are four ways to improve your chances of being named a scholarship recipient:
+Here are four ways to improve your chances of earning a scholarship:

 1. Find the Right Scholarships